 The Foundation also committed up to \$1 million to support the communities impacted by the devastating tornado outbreak across the central United States in December.

-Check out The Home Depot's new and enhanced disaster include: Weather Center Workshops, and Step-By-Step Guides & Videos.
+Check out The Home Depot's new and enhanced disaster preparedness resources, which include: Weather Center Hub, Disaster Preparedness Workshops, and Step-By-Step Guides & Videos.